When is the next Jan 6 insurrection committee hearing?

 Related video: Former Trump aide Peter Navarro indicted For defying 6 Jan panel

-The House select committee investigating the Capitol insurrection on 6 January 2021 will hold six public hearings, according to a draft schedule.
+The House select committee investigating the Capitol insurrection on 6 January 2021 is holding six public hearings, according to a draft schedule.

-The committee’s next hearing is scheduled for 1pm ET on Thursday 16 June and will feature testimony from Greg Jacob, former counsel to vice president Mike Pence, and Michael Luttig, retired judge for the US Court of Appeals for the Fourth Circuit and informal advisor to Mr Pence.
+The next committee hearing is set for Tuesday 21 June at 1pm ET and another is scheduled for Thursday 23 June, also at 1pm ET.

-The third public hearing of the House select committee investigating the attack on the US Capitol will focus on the pressure campaign mounted against Mr Pence by the former US president and his allies in the lead-up to the violent insurrection.
+Tuesday’s hearing is set to feature two Georgia Republican election officials, Secretary of State Brad Raffensperger and his Chief Operating Officer Gabe Sterling.

-The committee held its second public hearing on Monday at 10am on 13 June and a prime time opening hearing at 8pm on Thursday 9 June, with plans to hold another prime time event on 23 June.
+In a phone call in January of last year, then-President Donald Trump pressured Mr Raffensperger to “find” enough votes for Mr Trump to win the state.
+Mr Raffensperger resisted Mr Trump’s efforts.
+President Joe Biden became the first Democratic presidential candidate to win Georgia since Bill Clinton in 1992.

-Additional public sessions that have been announced are scheduled for 21 June.
+Mr Raffensperger has previously spoken to the committee about the call in private.
+Mr Trump has rejected assertions that he did anything wrong.

-The hearings so far have outlined how Donald Trump and some of his associates violated the law as they tried to overturn the 2020 election, according to reports.
+The hearings so far have outlined how Mr Trump and some of his associates violated the law as they tried to overturn the 2020 election, according to reports.

 “We want to paint a picture as clear as possible as to what occurred,” committee chairman Bennie Thompson told reporters last month ahead of the proceedings.